civol/HDLRuby/README.md

 input :clk
 ```

-The following is a more complete example: it is the code of a system describing an 8-bit data, 16-bit address memory whose interface includes a 1-bit input
-clock (`clk`), a 1-bit signal for selecting reading or writing access (`rwb`), a 16-bit address input (`addr`) and an 8-bit data inout — the remaining of the code describes the content and the behavior of the memory.
+The following is a more complete example: it is the code of a system describing an 8-bit data, 16-bit address memory whose interface includes a 1-bit input clock (`clk`), a 1-bit signal for selecting reading or writing access (`rwb`), a 16-bit address input (`addr`), and an 8-bit data inout — the remaining of the code describes the content and the behavior of the memory.

 ```ruby
 system :mem8_16 do